conda/conda-dot-org/blog/2023-09-08-newsletter.md

 **Key Highlights:**

 - Introduction to software packaging concepts and challenges.
-- Dive into the conda ecosystem.
+- Diving into the conda ecosystem.
 - Step-by-step guide to preparing a sample software package for conda-forge.
 - Building your package using conda-build.
 - Submission and publication of your package on conda-forge.